Kerry Talmage: Early life

 From a young age, he was taunted due to his small stature, often being shoved into school lockers and developed a defense mechanism to cope, by way of "wisecrack[ing] his way through life" and would subsequently earn a reputation as a "fearless joker".
 His earliest stand-up routine was in his hometown of Winnipeg.
 During a joke contest, he got up "on a dare" to tell a few "one-liners" and went on to win a pitcher of beer.
 An agent was observing in the crowd, who gave Talmage his card and called him several nights later, offering him a gig the same night.
 Talmage took the opportunity, getting up on stage and telling a few funny stories he was familiar with; after five minutes, he had one laugh, reflecting that it was all he needed, noting that "I felt it through my body like a high I'd never experienced before."

 Kerry recalled during a stint in hospital when he was very young that he once told a joke to a child in the bed next to him.
-Although he was unable to recall the joke, he remembered the child laughing quietly then passing away.
+Although he was unable to recall the joke, he remembered the child laughing quietly then dying.